 Overseas persons, or their associates, must get regulatory consent to invest in significant business assets in New Zealand.
-Consent will be required when:
+Consent will generally be required when the overseas person or their associate is:

-- Acquiring ownership or control of 25% or more of a person (for example, a company) where the value of the shares or consideration provided or the value of the assets of the person and its 25% or more subsidiaries exceeds NZ\$100m - Increasing an existing 25% or more ownership or control of a person (for example, a company) where the value of the shares or consideration provided or the value of the assets of the person and its 25% or more subsidiaries exceeds NZ\$100m - Establishing a business in New Zealand if the business is carried on for more than 90 days in any year and the total expenditure to be incurred in establishing such business exceeds NZ\$100m - Acquiring property (including goodwill and other intangible assets) in New Zealand to be used in carrying on business in New Zealand (whether by one transaction or a series of linked transactions) if the total value of the consideration provided for the property exceeds NZ\$100m.
+- Acquiring ownership or control of more than 25% of a person (for example, a body corporate) where the value of the shares or consideration provided or the value of the assets of the person and its more than 25% subsidiaries exceeds NZ\$100m - Increasing an existing more than 25% ownership or control interest in a person (for example, a body corporate) over the relevant ownership or control limit where the value of the shares or consideration provided, or the value of the assets of the person and its more than 25% subsidiaries, exceeds NZ\$100m1 - Establishing a business in New Zealand if the business is carried on for more than 90 days in any year and the total expenditure to be incurred in establishing the business exceeds NZ\$100m - Acquiring property (including goodwill and other intangible assets) in New Zealand to be used in carrying on business in New Zealand (whether by one transaction or a series of linked transactions) if the total value of the consideration provided for the property exceeds NZ\$100m.